perk11/runwhenidle/README.md

 ### Known issues

 1. Wayland support is currently only present in the main branch.
-It has worked well for me for 2 months, but some clean up is needed for a release.
 2. When monitoring an existing pid, once it gets paused, it gets detached from the terminal it was in.
    Running "fg" command could be a workaround to get it reattached, but it is required after every pause.